A sequential estimation problem with control and discretionary stopping: Introduction and Summary

-over control policies and stopping times; and hopefully in a manner that leads also to a ``fastest possible" termination time.
-Here $\, \widehat X (t) = \E \big[ \, X \, | \, \F (t) \, \big]\,$ is the least-squares estimate of $X$ at any given time $t\in [0, \infty)$ given the observations up time $t\,$; and $ h (\cdot) $ is a positive, continuous, non-decreasing function on (0,1], which measures the instantaneous cost of control and satisfies the ``super-quadratic" condition (\ref{2.8}) or, a bit more generally, the requirement (\ref{2.8.5}).
+of estimation-plus-control, over pairs $\, (\tau, u (\cdot))\,$consisting of stopping times and control policies; hopefully in a manner that leads also to a ``fastest possible" termination time.
+Here $\, \widehat X (t) = \E \big[ \, X \, \big| \, \F (t) \, \big]\,$ is the least-squares estimate of $X$ at any given time $t\in [0,\infty),$ given the observations up to that time; and $ h (\cdot) $ is a positive, continuous, non-decreasing function on (0,1], which measures the instantaneous cost of control and satisfies the ``super-quadratic" condition (\ref{2.8}) --- or, a bit more generally, the requirement (\ref{2.8.5}).

+{\it In such a context how ``bold", or how ``timid", should one be, when choosing the rate $u(t) \in (0,1]$ at which observations are obtained?}